Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 ### Testing regular suspend functions

 To test regular suspend functions, which may have a delay, you can use the [runBlockingTest] builder to start a testing coroutine.
-Any calls to `delay` will automatically advance time.
+Any calls to `delay` will automatically advance virtual time by the amount delayed.

 ```kotlin
 @Test